skipmiller/react.template.dev-/readme.md

-# Cursor Project Template
+# React Template Development Environment

-A professional template repository optimized for development in the Cursor IDE with Claude integration.
+A professional template repository optimized for React development in the Cursor IDE with Claude integration.

 ## Overview

-This repository serves as a starter template for projects developed using the [Cursor IDE](https://cursor.sh/), with special focus on leveraging Claude AI capabilities.
+This repository serves as a starter template for React projects developed using the [Cursor IDE](https://cursor.sh/), with special focus on leveraging Claude AI capabilities.
 It includes pre-configured settings, security best practices, and workflow guidance to help you get started quickly.

 ## Features

-- Pre-configured development environment for Cursor IDE
+- Pre-configured React development environment for Cursor IDE
 - Claude AI integration setup with best practices
 - Security-focused configuration
-- Standardized project structure
+- Standardized React project structure
 - Documented workflow patterns

 ## Getting Started